Tour starts on every single SATURDAY all year long.

 Day 4.
 Cordoba - Ronda - Costa del Sol (322km ~ 200 miles)

-Arrival to Torremolinos - a beautiful coastal town with excellent beach, vibrant nightlife and very relaxed atmosphere.
+Arrival in Torremolinos, a beautiful coastal town with an excellent beach, vibrant nightlife, and a very relaxed atmosphere.
 Dinner and accommodation.

 Breakfast.
-Enjoy your free day in one of the most beautiful coastlines in Spain.
+Enjoy your free day on one of the most beautiful coastlines in Spain.

-Dinner and another night on Costa del Sol.
+Dinner and another night on the Costa del Sol.

 Day 6.
 Costa del Sol

-Dinner and your third night in the Sunny Coast of Spain.
+Dinner and your third night on the sunny coast of Spain.

 Day 7.
 Costa del Sol – Granada (180km ~ 112 miles)

 Breakfast, then transfer to Granada.
 Granada is a beautiful city right at the foot of the spectacular Sierra Nevada mountains.
-The popular favorite of the region of Andalusia, Granada has a rich history, fantastic range of sites to see, and a bustling nightlife.
+The popular favorite of the region of Andalusia, Granada has a rich history, a fantastic range of sites to see, and a bustling nightlife.
 With Arab influences and Spanish charm, there is plenty of culture and history to explore here.
-Upon arrival you'll have a guided tour to see THE famous complex of La Alhambra, its Arabian palaces Nazaries, and its green and picturesque Generalife Gardens.
+Upon arrival, you'll have a guided tour to see the famous complex of La Alhambra*, its Arabian palaces, Nazaries, and its green and picturesque Generalife Gardens.

 Dinner and night in Granada.